Alfresco/alfresco-transform-core/alfresco-transformer-base/README.md

 ~~~

 * *TransformerName*Controller.java - A [Spring Boot](https://projects.spring.io/spring-boot/) Controller that
-  extends AbstractTransformerController to handel requests.
+  extends AbstractTransformerController to handle requests.
 It implements a few methods including *transformImpl*
   which is intended to perform the actual transform.
 Generally the transform is done in a sub class of
   *JavaExecutor*, when a Java library is being used or *AbstractCommandExecutor*, when an external process is used.
   Both are sub interfaces of *Transformer*.